-All Stafford loans are education loans that must be repaid.
-The DL unsubsidized Stafford loan is not need-based and students are responsible for paying any interest that accrues while in school.
-Students have the option allowing the interest to capitalize during enrollment, grace, and deferment periods.
-Students may borrow up to a total of $20,500 of unsubsidized Stafford loan for each academic year.
-Students may not borrow more than $138,500 of combined Subsidized & Unsubsidized loans.
+All loans are education loans that must be repaid.
+The DL Unsubsidized loan is not need-based and students are responsible for paying any interest that accrues while in school.
+Students have the option of allowing the interest to capitalize during enrollment, grace, and deferment periods.
+Students may borrow up to a total of $20,500 of Unsubsidized loan for each academic year.
+Students may borrow no more than $138,500 of combined Subsidized & Unsubsidized loans.
 Students may also make interest payments while in school.

-The annual interest rate of the DL Stafford loan is fixed at 5.41%.
-Regulations mandate a charge of 1.072% origination/default fee.
+The annual interest rate of the DL Unsubsidized loan is fixed at 5.84%.
+Regulations mandate a charge of 1.073% origination/default fee.
 The standard repayment schedule is 10 years; though, longer repayment schedules are available.

 In general, the credit requirements for Grad-PLUS loans are minimal.
-However, the credit criteria do not allow adverse credit upon approval.
-This means a student/borrower must not have any debt more than 90 days past due, default determination, unpaid collection accounts, unsatisfied judgments, or any evidence within the past five years of bankruptcy, default or discharge, foreclosure, repossession, tax lien, wage garnishment, or write-off of a Title IV student loan debt.
+However, the credit criterion does not allow adverse credit upon approval.
+This means a student/borrower must not have any debt more than 90 or more days past due, default determination, unpaid collection accounts, unsatisfied judgments, or any evidence within the past five years of bankruptcy, default or discharge, foreclosure, repossession, tax lien, wage garnishment, or write-off of a Title IV student loan debt.
 There are no collateral requirements or income limitations on the Grad-PLUS loans.

 Bar examination loans are offered to graduate candidates only.
 These are credit-based loans made available through various lenders to cover expenses for living and bar review courses following graduation.
 Certain restrictions apply, including the processing time before and after graduation, loan limits, and other credit criteria.
 All disbursements for the Bar loan are sent directly to the borrower.